kubracennet/Netflix-Clone/README.md

 # Netflix-Clone

-I’m happy that I have built NetflixClone in iOS using Swift UiKit.
+I have built NetflixClone in iOS using Swift UiKit.
 NetflixClone is an iOS application to explore popular, trending, upcoming, top-rated Movies and TV shows and watch their trailers.

 I developed this app in MVVM architecture pattern.